Zhuge Liang's Southern Campaign: Aftermath

 After pacifying the four commanderies of Yizhou (益州; a.k.a.
 Jianning 建寧), Yongchang (永昌), Zangke (牂柯) and Yuexi/Yuesui (越巂), Zhuge Liang reformed the administrative divisions to create another two commanderies, Yunnan (雲南) and Xinggu (興古), to improve the quality of the local governments in the Nanzhong region.
 He wanted to allow the people to self-govern those lands instead of appointing non-locals as the governors.
 He pointed out the problems with leaving non-locals in charge: The people in Nanzhong had recently lost their loved ones in the battles and might still harbour bitter feelings towards the Shu government; if they had non-locals to govern them, they might feel even more resentful and choose to rebel again; if non-locals were put in charge, the Shu government would need to station troops in the area to protect them.

 Before completely withdrawing all Shu soldiers from the Nanzhong region, Zhuge Liang told Meng Huo and the other local leaders that he only required them to pay tribute to the Shu government in the form of gold, silver, oxen, warhorses, etc. He appointed locals such as Li Hui (from Jianning Commandery) and Lü Kai (from Yongchang Commandery) as commandery administrators.
 These commandery administrators were different from their predecessors in the sense that they only served as representatives of the Shu government in the region; the locals were governed by their respective local leaders and tribal chiefs.

-More than ten thousand families of the Qiang (羌) tribes clans along with other strong foreigners from Nanzhong were moved deeper into the Shu region and reorganized into five divisions.
-Since no enemy could resist them, they were nicknamed the Flying Army (無當飛軍).
-The rest of the foreigners were divided into the great clans of Nanzhong, those were: Jiao(焦), Yong(雍), Lou(婁), Cuan(爨), Meng(孟), Liang(量), Mao(毛) and Li(李).
-They were put under the command of the Five Commandants also called the Five Lords.
-The people of Nanzhong referred to them as the Four Clans and the Five Lords.
+More than ten thousand families of the Qiang (羌) tribes along with other strong foreigners from Nanzhong clans were relocated deeper into the Shu region and reorganized into five divisions.
+Since no enemy could resist them, they were nicknamed the "Flying Army" (無當飛軍).
+The rest of the foreigners were divided under the great clans of Nanzhong, those were: Jiao (焦), Yong (雍), Lou (婁), Cuan (爨), Meng (孟), Liang (量), Mao (毛) and Li (李).
+Furthermore, they were put under the command of the "Five Commandants" (五部) also called the "Five Lords" (五子).
+The people of Nanzhong referred to them as the "Four Clans" (四姓) and the "Five Lords" (五子).